fearofcode/JFX-MultiScreen-Simplified/README.md

 This repo does the following over the base code:

+- Add a convention of FXML files matching controllers to avoid the need to explicitly list filenames
 - Replaces string references with classes for better safety
 - Removes animation for simplicity
 - General cleanup to make code smaller